-While Discover Home Loans® does not currently offer FHA, VA, or other conventional mortgage products, a mortgage refinance is available for loan amounts from $35,000 to $200,000.
-This is available with zero origination fees, zero application fees, zero appraisal fees, and fixed rates from 3.99% - 11.99% APR (see APR Disclosure below)*.
+While Discover® Home Loans does not currently offer FHA, VA, or other conventional mortgage products, a mortgage refinance is available for loan amounts from $35,000 to $300,000.
+This is available with zero origination fees, zero application fees, zero appraisal fees, and low, fixed rates.

 Ways to Lower LTV and Increase Home Equity